 Staring at Cinderella’s Castle, Fantasyland is where much of the magic happens.
 With the classic Disney characters like Mickey, Minnie and Donald to the Disney’s princesses, you can pretty much spend all day in this land alone.

 The main stage show as of January 2023 is Mickey’s Royal Friendship Faire.
 This live stage show is held on the stage in the front of Cinderella’s Castle.
 You will join Mickey, Minnie and his friends as well as the characters from Frozen, The Princess and the Frog and Tangled for a great show of music, singing/dancing and amazing special effects.
 Make sure you check the show times for your visit as this show runs several times a day with varying start times.
 And since it is outside, is subject to the weather.

-At night Cinderella’s Castle and Main Street USA play host to Disney Enchantment which is a spectacular projection and special effects show.
-Conceived to help celebrate the 50th anniversary celebration of the Walt Disney World Resort, this show runs nightly, typically right before park closing, and is about 15 minutes in length.
+At night Cinderella’s Castle and Main Street USA play host to Disney’s Happily Ever After which is a spectacular fireworks, projection and special effects show.
+This show runs nightly, typically right before park closing, and is about 15 minutes in length.
 It will be the capstone to your day so make sure you give yourself enough time to find a good spot since the best places get taken early.

 Rides and Attractions

 - Seven Dwarfs Mine Train: (Endless Summer favorite) One of the newest attractions (we guess not that new anymore), the Seven Dwarfs Mine Train is a family friendly roller coaster that offers an exciting and fun ride that is perfect for most riders.
 Keep an eye out for the jewels as you race down the mountain.
 The mine train is limited to guests 38 inches and taller and is considered to be a “thrill” ride.
 Disney Genie+ Lightning Lanes and individual Lightning Lanes are available.
 Wait times are typically more than 60 minutes on most days.